inkstitch/inkstitch/collections/_tutorial/en/autoroute_sashiko.md

 First install the Sashiko extension.

-Once this extension is installed, access it by
+Once this extension is installed, run it:

 `Extensions > Render > Sashiko'